iit-DLSLab/basic-locomotion-dls-isaaclab/README.md

 - Sim-to-Real using ROS2

 Features work in progress - done but not tested:
-- Dagger for depth-to-heightmap policy distillation
+- Dagger for depth-to-action policy distillation
-- Depth-to-Heightmap NN for avoiding the distillation step above
+- Depth-to-Heightmap network
+- Lidar-to-Heightmap network

 Real-world deployment via: